SirPerryyy/Money-Parallel/README.md

 [Go To Release Page](https://github.com/SirPerryyy/Money-Parallel/releases/tag/CodingProjectMoneyParallel)

 ## Disclamer
 This project was made just for learning purposes.
-Bug reports are welcome, but please note that I don’t plan to actively maintain or expand it.
+The programm is small but if you manage to find any bug make me know, you are welcome , but please note that I don’t plan to actively maintain or expand it.

 ## App Overview